Welcome to the Website of the Official Howard High Alumni Association!

 Education at the End of Slavery

 After the end of the Civil War in 1865, African Americans were no longer bound by American slavery.
 At this time, education for most American men ended at eighth grade, and most of the schools were private and/or led by churches.
 The very few European American, white, families that could afford it would send their sons to a private school that included a college education in New England or in Europe.
 Delaware was no exception to these conditions except that Delaware had a degree offering college of its own since 1843, which would later become the University of Delaware.
 Additionally, Delaware would not create a school tax to fund a public school system until 1875.
-However, this funding was not adequate for the building and maintenance of schools and teachers’ salaries.
+However, this funding was not adequate for the building and maintenance of schools and teachers’ salaries, especially when it came to African Americans.

 African American Schools in Delaware